Steroids

 What are steroids used for in medicine?

-What types of conditions are steroids prescribed for?
+What types of conditions are typically treated with steroids?

-What are common side effects of steroid use?
+What are some common side effects of steroid use?

-Weight gain, mood changes, and increased blood pressure.
+Common side effects include weight gain, mood changes, and increased blood sugar levels.

 Can steroids be used long-term?